Michelle Kosilek: Transgender identity

-From 1967 to 1968, starting when Kosilek was about 18 years old, a doctor allegedly exploited Kosilek's difficulty in obtaining medical treatment for her gender dysphoria.
-The doctor allegedly prescribed hormone therapy for Kosilek in exchange for sex with his patient.
+From 1967 to 1968, starting when Kosilek was about 18 years old, a doctor allegedly exploited Kosilek's difficulty in obtaining medical treatment for her gender dysphoria by providing hormone therapy for Kosilek in exchange for sex.
 Kosilek later said that, while she was on hormone therapy, she "felt normal" for the first time in her life.
-Kosilek also took hormones for several months in 1971 and 1972 (when she was about 22–23 years old).
+Kosilek also took hormones for several months in 1971 and 1972, but abruptly stopped each time, first after she was gang raped by fellow inmates while serving time for drug possession and robbery, and the second time when she was assaulted at a gay bar by two patrons, who disagreed with her plans to transition to female.